camunda/zeebe-connection-test/README.md

 ## Test: Secure connection to Zeebe via reverse proxy

-> **Note:** This is a variation of [securely connecting](#test-secure-connection-to-zeebe), just so that Zeebe is hidden behind a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) that terminates the SSL connection.
+> **Note:** This is a variation of [securely connecting](#test-secure-connection-to-zeebe), just so that Zeebe is hidden behind a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/).

+In this test we securely connect our client to a [reverse proxy](https://www.cloudflare.com/learning/cdn/glossary/reverse-proxy/) via TLS.
+That proxy terminates the secured connection and forwards traffic to Zeebe gateway in plain text.
+We validate the proxy server certificate through a shared chain of trust as we establish the connection.

 #### Inputs